sreynit02/TeamsFeed/README.md

 ## Business Rule
 1. A farm can only be assigned to one county.
+2. The quantity of the food is from the farmers invoice dropped by the farmer at the foodbank.
+The invoice is then sent to FeedingKY from the foodbank.
-2. A farmer must own at least one farm .
+3. A farmer must own at least one farm .
-3. A farmer must be a resident of Kentucky
+4. A farmer must be a resident of Kentucky
-4. A farmer can grow one or many crops
+5. A farmer can grow one or many crops
-5. A farmer can donate any crop (accept other crops except berries and honey)
+6. A farmer can donate any crop (accept other crops except berries and honey)
-6. A farmer can have more than one invoice
+7. A farmer can have more than one invoice
-7. Each farmer is assigned an ID number
+8. Each farmer is assigned an ID number
-8. Farmer’s first/last name is recorded, their county, and address
+9. Farmer’s first/last name is recorded, their county, and address
-9. Each invoice is assigned an ID
+10. Each invoice is assigned an ID
-10. A farmer can sell their produce to FeedingKY at an auction or a food bank
+11. A farmer can sell their produce to FeedingKY at an auction or a food bank
-11. There is only one food bank per county, but not all counties in KY have a food bank
+12. There is only one food bank per county, but not all counties in KY have a food bank
-12. A farmer can donate to KY Kids eat or not
+13. A farmer can donate to KY Kids eat or not
-13. Food has name and type.
+14. Food has name and type.

 ## ER diagram
 The Entity-relationship diagram is as shown below: